2008 Pinot Noir All-Americans

 balanced, no matter how long it is aged.

-Aftertaste: This term is often used synonymously with finish.
+Aftertaste: This term is often used synonymous with finish.
 For clarity’s sake, aftertaste refers to the

 flavor and olfactory impressions that remain after the wine is swallowed or spit out.
 A quality wine is